MisterCalvin/nolf-server/README.md

 | wget              | 3.1.6.0      |
 | cabextract					  | 1.11-r1	 |

+I have not include the necessary game files in the repo, they are only available inside the container.
+If you wish to build this image you will need to supply your own NOLF files, be sure to copy `gamefiles/NetHost.txt` and `gamefiles/startup.txt` from this repo to ensure the startup script works correctly.

 ## Notes
 - Server passwords do not work.
 I included the functionality for them inside the container startup script, but anyone will be able to join your server without supplying a password.
 If you have a fix for this please contact me and I will update the image.